Ben-Jarvie/Ben-Jarvie/README.md

 <h2 align="center">About me:</h2><br/>

  <p align="center"> Being a kiwi (part Mãori from New Zealand) who moved to the US as a permanent resident to be with my beautiful wife, I feel very fortunate to be here chasing my American dream.
-My career was sales management, hospitality management and then I transitioned to become a software engineer as I believe that is where I can provide the most value to the most people.
+My career was sales management, hospitality management and then I transitioned to become a software engineer as I believe that is where I can provide the most value to the most people.</p>

-I'm a driven self procalimed peoples person who can work well autonomusly or in a team, I can translate technical jargon into laymans terms and I have great tenacity, which my sales history can attest to.
+<p align="center">I'm a driven self procalimed peoples person who can work well autonomusly or in a team, I can translate technical jargon into laymans terms and I have great tenacity, which my sales history can attest to.
 My passions are learning about Austrian Economics (describing human action), Bitcoin (fix the money, fix the world) and doing what I love (family time, coding, hiking, surfing, reading and the gym).</p><br/>

 <div align="center">